Lesterpaintstheworld/terminal-velocity/specifications.md

 6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
 7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
 8. **Quality Assessment**: Include a dedicated section for quality assessment criteria to guide evaluations effectively.

+## Task Prioritization and Dependencies
+- Implement a numbering system (e.g., 1.1, 1.2) to indicate task priority and dependencies.
+- Clearly outline dependencies by linking tasks that are contingent on others.

+## Feedback Mechanism
+- Create a section for beta reader feedback.
+- Schedule feedback sessions with editors.
+- Implement adjustments based on feedback to improve narrative quality.
 1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 2. **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 3. **Character Development**: Assess the depth and growth of characters throughout the narrative.